dbetm/handwritten-flowchart-with-cnn/README.md

 Hello world, compilation output: None.

+## Paper
+A paper was written in 2022 and published on International Journal of Computer Applications, you can find here: [Recognition of Handwritten Flowcharts using Convolutional Neural Networks](https://www.ijcaonline.org/archives/volume184/number1/32301-2022921969)

 ## Extra
-Would you like to [download](https://www.kaggle.com/davbetm/flowchart-3b) the dataset?
+Would you like to download the dataset?
+[Link](https://www.kaggle.com/davbetm/flowchart-3b)

 Please cite with: